Livjot-BCIT/THE-Practice-Quiz/README.md

 ## Features

-Features over a morbillion questions combined, made from compiling quizzes, lecture notes, text books, and exams.
+Features over a morbillion questions combined, made from compiling practice material, lecture notes, and text books.
 Let me know if anyone has some cool suggestions to add (Check roadmap before doing so please!).

 - **Themes:**  Dark, Catalyst, Light, Rain
   - saves for next time!